-Whether you're a dog owner in California, or you've been injured by someone else's dog, state laws pertaining to dog bite liability and injury lawsuits over animal attacks may be of special interest to you.
+Whether you're a dog owner in California, or you've been injured by someone else's dog, it's important to understand the Golden State's laws pertaining to dog-bite liability and injury lawsuits over animal attacks.

-In this article, we'll discuss the deadline for bringing a dog bite lawsuit in California, the state's "strict liability" dog bite statute as it pertains to an owner's financial responsibility for dog bite injuries, and defenses a dog owner might raise when faced with a personal injury claim over a dog bite incident.
+In this article, we'll discuss what you need to know about lawsuits over injuries caused by dogs—including how the state's "strict liability" dog-bite statute works, how much time a victim has to file their case, and defenses a dog owner might raise when faced with a personal injury claim over a dog-bite incident.

 A statute of limitations is a law that places a deadline on your right to file a lawsuit in your state's civil court system.

 A claim for dog-bite injuries, like other personal injury claims in California, is covered by the two-year statute of limitations listed in California Code of Civil Procedure section 335.1.
 That means you must file a personal injury complaint within two years of the bite, or the court will almost certainly dismiss your case.